tothemoonsands/samsung-tv-ws-api/example/web_interface/README.md

 ## Text Files

-You can create text files to describe the associated image - this imformation will appear in a modal window, when the image is clicked, or automatically in kiosk mode.
+You can create text files to describe the associated image - this imformation will appear in a modal window, when the image is clicked, or automatically in Kiosk mode.

 ### Naming

-The text file has to be given the same name as the image file, with a `.TXT` (TXT in captial letters) extension.
+The text file has to be given the same name as the image file, with a `.TXT` extension.

 ### Format